godatadriven/build-your-own-search-engine/blog.md

 ```
 This will trigger the indexation process.
 Wait until you see 'Indexer created correctly...' and some fance ASCII art which tells you that the indexation is done.

-If you are running into timeout errors, please check if your IP is whitelisted in Azure Cognitive Search.
+If you are running into timeout errors, please check if your IP is whitelisted from the networking settings in the azure portal for in Azure Cognitive Search.
+If not, please add your IP.

 # The user interface
 For the user interface we will create a streamlit app.
 According to their website: